Distinguished Alum Award

 This award recognizes a Florida State University law school graduate who has rendered distinguished service to our College of Law over an extended period of time.

 Melanie Shoemaker Griffin is an of counsel attorney and senior advisor at Shumaker, Loop & Kendrick, LLP.
 She is also the founder of Spread Your Sunshine, a company dedicated to providing inspirational products, tools and resources.
 Griffin has three degrees from Florida State University: a B.S. in business finance, an M.B.A. and a J.D.
 Upon graduation, Griffin joined Dean Mead, where she practiced for 13 years.
-She has served in numerous leadership roles and received numerous awards and recognitions, including serving as president of the Central Florida Association for Women Lawyers, Hillsborough Association for Women Lawyers and The Florida Bar Young Lawyers Division, and being selected as a YLD Outstanding Woman Lawyer of Achievement and one of 50 women lawyers to be included in the book 50 Lessons for Women Lawyers from Women Lawyers.
+She has served in numerous leadership roles and received numerous awards and recognitions, including serving as president of the Central Florida Association for Women Lawyers and The Florida Bar Young Lawyers Division and president-elect of the Hillsborough Association for Women Lawyers, and being selected as a YLD Outstanding Woman Lawyer of Achievement and one of 50 women lawyers included in the book 50 Lessons for Women Lawyers from Women Lawyers.
 Griffin is a current member of the College of Law’s Board of Visitors, and she helps the law school in many ways.
 Griffin serves as a mentor for students and participates as a speaker on career-related topics for students, including networking, professionalism and work-life balance.
 She serves as a class agent, encouraging her classmates and other alumni to support the school.
 Griffin and her husband, Mike, regularly provide sponsorship for regional alumni events.

 Class of '66 Award